oracle-livelabs/database/23cfree/js-generic-sql-driver/sql-driver.md

     </copy>
     ```

-    > **Note**: unlike `node-oracledb` the default `outFormat` for the MLE JavaScript SQL Driver in 23c Free-Developer Release changed to `oracledb.OUT_FORMAT_OBJECT`.
+    > **Note**: Unlike `node-oracledb` the default `outFormat` for the MLE JavaScript SQL Driver in 23c Free-Developer Release is `oracledb.OUT_FORMAT_OBJECT`.

 3. Query the database using variables provided in the global scope

     A number of variables have been added to the global scope to enhance the developer experience.
-The complete list is available in chapter 6 of the JavaScript Developer's Guide.
 In this example you can learn how to re-write the previous module to make use of the variables in the global scope.

+    For a complete list of available global variables, see JavaScript Developer’s Guide, chapter 6.

     ```js
     <copy>